jawwada/Chatbot-Application/nlp.md

 The main reason for it being called self-attention is because of its unified input X; Q, K, and V are computed from X.

+### BERT (Bidirectional Encoder Representations from Transformers)
+is a Transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
+BERT was created and published in 2018 by Jacob Devlin and his colleagues from Google.
+As of 2019, Google has been leveraging BERT to better understand user searches.
+BERT is a method of pre-training language representations, meaning that we train a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then use that model for downstream NLP tasks that we care about (like question answering).
+BERT outperforms previous methods because it is the first unsupervised, deeply bidirectional system for pre-training NLP.
+**Key Components of BERT's Architecture:**
+Transformer Model:

+BERT is based on the Transformer architecture, which relies heavily on an attention mechanism to draw global dependencies between input and output.
+The Transformer includes two separate mechanisms: an encoder that reads the text input and a decoder that produces a prediction for the task.
+BERT only uses the Transformer's encoder mechanism.
+Attention Mechanism:

+At the heart of BERT (and the Transformer) is the attention mechanism, specifically "multi-head self-attention".
+This mechanism allows the model to weigh the importance of different words in a sentence in the context of all other words, leading to a rich, contextualized word representation.
+Bidirectionality:

+Traditional language models were either left-to-right or right-to-left, but BERT is designed to be deeply bidirectional.
+This bidirectionality is achieved through a novel pre-training task called "Masked Language Model" (MLM), where some percentage of the input tokens are masked at random, and the model is trained to predict these masked tokens.
+Pre-training and Fine-tuning:

+BERT involves two stages: pre-training and fine-tuning.
+During pre-training, the model is trained on a large corpus of text (like Wikipedia and BooksCorpus) on two tasks: MLM and Next Sentence Prediction (NSP).
+This stage allows BERT to learn a general understanding of language.
+During fine-tuning, BERT is further trained on a smaller, task-specific dataset.
+Embedding Layers:

+BERT uses a combination of token embeddings, segment embeddings, and position embeddings.
+Token embeddings represent the individual words.
+Segment embeddings allow the model to distinguish between different sentences (useful for tasks that require understanding the relationship between sentences).
+Position embeddings provide the model with positional information about the tokens, as the Transformer does not have a recurrent structure to naturally understand sequence order.
+Layer and Model Variants:

+BERT comes in different sizes.
+The base model (BERT-Base) has 12 layers (transformer blocks), 12 attention heads, and 110 million parameters.
+BERT-Large has 24 layers, 16 attention heads, and 340 million parameters.
+Example of BERT Processing a Sentence:
+Input Representation:

+A sentence is tokenized into words or subwords (WordPiece tokenization).
+Special tokens like [CLS] (used at the start of every sequence for classification tasks) and [SEP] (used to separate sentences) are added.
+Passing Through Layers:

+The input tokens pass through each layer of the Transformer.
+In each layer, the self-attention mechanism allows the model to consider other words in the sentence as it processes each word.
+The output of each layer is the input to the next layer.
+Output:

+The final layer's output can be used for various NLP tasks.
+The [CLS] token's representation, in particular, is often used in classification tasks as it contains the aggregate information of the entire sequence.